 In food truck news, popular pizza truck Pie Pushers opened their brick & mortar restaurant above the Pinhook.

 There’s a new Thai option off of NC-55, appropriately named Thai 55.
 Also towards Southwest Durham, is a new Neapolitan pizzeria and brewery called Treforni, and a new location on the map for City BBQ.

 Up in North Durham, Picnic generated a lot of buzz for serving whole hog BBQ and other Southern delights with barbecue man Wyatt Dickson and chef Ben Adams.

 There are plenty of new places to grab a cup of coffee and/or a breakfast treat.
-The Bagel Bar opened next to Bulldega Market at City Hall Plaza; Rise Biscuits & Donuts took over the former DaisyCakes spot of Foster Street; Cocoa Cinnamon opened its second location on Hillsborough Road and George’s Java opened a coffee house on Ninth Street; Royal Cheesecake & Varieties Bakery opened in Phoenix Square Shopping Center, and Carolina Glazed Donuts on South Miami Boulevard became one of my favorite hidden gems.
+The Bagel Bar opened next to Bulldega Market at City Hall Plaza; Rise Biscuits & Donuts took over the former DaisyCakes spot of Foster Street; Cocoa Cinnamon opened its second location on Hillsborough Road; Royal Cheesecake & Varieties Bakery opened in Phoenix Square Shopping Center, and Carolina Glazed Donuts on South Miami Boulevard became one of my favorite hidden gems.

 Motto, formerly known as Lucia, transformed and reopened this year, taking on culinary talent from recently closed restaurant FourSquare.

 Beyu Caffe expanded and moved a couple doors down on W. Main Street into a larger space.

 Counter Culture Coffee moved their headquarters and training facility to East Durham into a better and bigger facility that also offers coffee brewing 101 classes to the public.